mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/01_solid_mechanics/README.md

 > **Hint** Use VS Code to open the **4C** input files.
 VS Code is set up to use the JSON Schema file (`4C_schema.json`) provided by **4C**.
 This can be very helpful as it enables to display the documentation of the parameters, allows for auto completion, and shows the different options that can be set.
 > The file ending of the 4C input files is `.4C.yaml`.

-> **Hint** The documentation of the [input parameters](https://4c-multiphysics.github.io/4C/documentation/input_parameter_reference/parameterreference.html#input-parameter-reference) available on GitHub can also be very helpful to adapt the input files.
+> **Hint** The documentation of the [input parameters](https://4c-multiphysics.github.io/4C/documentation/input_parameter_reference/parameterreference.html#input-parameter-reference) can also be very helpful to adapt the input files.

 The template input file begins with the following lines